ihr486/Soyogi/README.md

 ## Development status
 As of August 2015, the implementation is almost complete, if not fully.
-Several Vorbis files were successfully decoded to PCM samples, but conspicuous noise (maybe due to bug around overlapping) is still to be addressed.
+Several Vorbis files were successfully decoded to clear PCM samples.
 Software SRC(Sampling rate converter, from 44.1kHz to 48kHz) also needs to be written, because the target MCU is not capable of.
 There is currently no plan to support Floor 0 and Submaps.